 On most walls constructed with drywall, the pristine edge formed on an outside corner is the product of a hidden strip of metal corner beading that runs the length of the wall from ceiling to floor.
 Because it is hidden beneath drywall compound and paint, you don't even know it's there.
 It is present to protect that corner from small impacts, and it does this job very well.
-But a heavy impact, such as might happen when you are moving a large piece of furniture, can bend or even tear away that metal corner bead, leaving you with a badly damaged wall corner.
+But a heavy impact, such as when you are moving a large piece of furniture, can bend or even tear away that metal corner bead, leaving you with a badly damaged wall corner.

 Drywall Corner Construction